 The Bureau of Justice Statistics has calculated a minimum base allocation for each state, territory, and the District of Columbia.
-This minimum base allocation will then be enhanced by an amount proportional to that state's or territory's share of the national population.
-BJA reserves the right to reallocate unrequested funding in any fiscal year for use by participating states and to reduce future awards by amounts unexpended from prior year, all based upon such reasonable formulae as is necessary to extend accessibility to program funding.
+This minimum base allocation will then be supplemented by an amount proportional to that state's or territory's share of the national population.
+BJA reserves the right to reallocate unrequested funding in any fiscal year for use by participating states and to reduce future awards by amounts unexpended from the prior year, all based upon such reasonable formulas as is necessary to extend accessibility to program funding.

 Agencies designated by the governor of a state or territory, including the Mayor of the District of Columbia, to administer the JRJ funding are eligible for the state allocation determined by the allocation process described above.
-Awards will be for one year.
+Awards will be made for a two-year period.